Nationality law: Limits to nationality law

 By international custom, each sovereign state generally has the right to freely determine who it will recognise as its nationals and citizens.
 Such determinations may be made by custom, statutory law, case law (precedent), or a combination of either.
 In some cases, the determination may be governed by public international law—e.g., by treaties and the European Convention on Nationality.

 Nevertheless, states' rights to determine who their nationals are is not absolute, and states must comply with their human rights obligations concerning the granting and loss of nationality.
 In particular, nationals must not be arbitrarily deprived of their nationality.
-The right to a nationality and the prohibition against depriving one's nationality is codified in article 15 of the "Universal Declaration of Human Rights".
+The right to a nationality and the prohibition against arbitrary deprivation of nationality are codified in article 15 of the "Universal Declaration of Human Rights".

 Article 1 of the "Convention on Certain Questions Relating to the Conflict of Nationality Laws" states:

 It is for each State to determine under its own law who are its nationals.
 This law shall be recognised by other States in so far as it is consistent with international conventions, international custom, and the principles of law generally recognised with regard to nationality.

 The "Inter-American Court of Human Rights" went further in limiting state's right to determine nationality:

 [T]he manners in which States regulate matters bearing on nationality cannot today be deemed within their sole jurisdiction; [the powers enjoyed by the States in that area] are also circumscribed by their obligations to ensure the full protection of human rights.

 Ethnic group-related provisions, by country

-The nationality laws of several countries have special provisions in them to simplify naturalization of favored ethnic groups.
-The laws in these countries appear to reflect a desire by governments to guarantee a safe haven to diaspora populations, particularly those assumed to be living under precarious conditions.
-A non-exhaustive list of such countries laws follows.
+Some nationality and immigration laws provide facilitated acquisition or residence for emigrants, descendants, or persons of specified national or ethnic origin.
+A non-exhaustive list follows.

 Armenia

 Article 14 of the Constitution of Armenia (1995) provides that "individuals of Armenian origin shall acquire nationality of the Republic of Armenia through a simplified procedure."
-This provision is consistent with the Declaration on Independence of Armenia, issued by the Supreme Soviet of Armenia in 1989, which declared, in article 4, that "Armenians living abroad are entitled to the citizenship of the Republic of Armenia."
+This provision is consistent with the Declaration on Independence of Armenia, issued by the Supreme Soviet of Armenia in 1990, which declared, in article 4, that "Armenians living abroad are entitled to the citizenship of the Republic of Armenia."

 Bulgaria

 According to the Constitution of Bulgaria, Article 25(2): "A person of Bulgarian origin shall acquire Bulgarian nationality through a facilitated procedure."

-Chapter Two of the Bulgarian Citizenship Act is entitled "Acquisition of Bulgarian Citizenship", the first section of which is entitled "Acquisition of Bulgarian Citizenship by Origin", and provides at article 9 that "[a]ny person...whose descent from a Bulgarian citizen has been established by way of a court ruling shall be a Bulgarian citizen by origin."
-Separately, article 15 of the Act provides that "[a]ny person who is not a Bulgarian citizen may acquire Bulgarian citizenship...if he/she...is of a Bulgarian origin."
+Chapter Two of the Bulgarian Citizenship Act governs acquisition of Bulgarian citizenship.
+Article 9 recognizes citizenship by origin where descent from a Bulgarian citizen is established in the manner provided by law, while Article 15 provides facilitated naturalization for a person of Bulgarian origin.